exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Detailed Commands and Setup:**
     *   For essential development commands, refer to the [Quick Start Guide](../../QUICK_START.md).
     *   For instructions on linking and testing with an external local project, see the [Local Development Setup Guide](../../LOCAL_DEVELOPMENT_SETUP.md).

-## 7. Future Development & Extensibility

-*   **Detailed Backlog:** For a comprehensive list of planned features, enhancements, and their current status, please refer to the [Feature Backlog](../../planning/FEATURE_BACKLOG.md).
-This document will also serve as a starting point or link to more detailed design specifications for upcoming features as they are being developed.